Criteria and Responsibilities

 - Represent the perspective and voice of student peers in student-related matters of education

-- Adhere to Board policies, procedures and guidelines for the appropriate use of technology, confidentiality and use of District funds
+- Adhere to Board policies, procedures and guidelines for the appropriate use of technology, confidentiality and use of Division funds

 - Read regular communications and documents related to Student Senate